Marthalamahithreddy/nexos-brief/README.md

 # 🚀 Nexos Brief – Reddit Market Intelligence Pipeline

 Automated pipeline that extracts insights from Reddit startup discussions and delivers structured summaries via Telegram.

 📌 Deployed on VPS with Docker and runs daily via cron to deliver automated market intelligence summaries.

+ 🎯 Why This Project

+This system transforms unstructured Reddit discussions into structured, actionable market intelligence.

+It simulates a lightweight alternative to internal tools used by:
+- VC firms
+- Market research teams
+- Early-stage founders tracking trends

 ---

 ## 🔧 Tech Stack